minprog/programming-1/20 Problem sets/10 1 - Mario/20 Hacker edition.md

 * Now, let's start on the problem set.
 First, create a new directory for your problem set's files to live in.
 Open up your **terminal** and type

-		cd Desktop
+		cd Dropbox

-  which will move you from your current position to your Desktop.
+  which will move you from your current position to your Dropbox.
 Once there, you should see that your prompt has changed from

 		jharvard@appliance (~):

   to

-		jharvard@appliance (~/Desktop):
+		jharvard@appliance (~/Dropbox):

 * Next, create a new directory named `pset1` by executing